halilozel1903/HuaweiMapKitApp/README.md

         huaweiMap.moveCamera(cameraUpdate)

     }
+    // constant
     companion object {
         private const val MAP_BUNDLE_KEY = "MapBundleKey"
     }
 }
 ```
-**We have done all the necessary actions.
-Congratulations!!!
-You have developed the first Huawei Maps application.**
+We have done all the necessary actions.
+Congratulations!!! 🥳 You have developed the first Huawei Maps application.

 ## Screens 📱